Blog posts

 Published:

-There is a restaurant called “The Bistro” on UCSD campus.
-Although I don’t like this restaurant because it’s basically a fusion American Asian place, sometimes I have to eat there when we take seminar speakers for lunch.
+There is a restaurant called “The Bistro” on the UCSD campus.
+Although I don’t like this restaurant because it’s basically a fusion American-Asian place, sometimes I have to eat there when we take seminar speakers to lunch.
 Once I ordered some fried cod (neither quite fish and chips nor tempura).
-On the menu it said the dish comes with brown rice, so I asked the server to substitute white rice for brown rice.
+On the menu, it said the dish came with brown rice, so I asked the server to substitute white rice.
 (Although I don’t have statistics to quote, I would say most Japanese people eat white rice - only those that are health-conscious and opinionated eat brown rice, though obviously the latter is healthier.)
 When the dish arrived, I was stunned that the rice, though white, was sushi rice (i.e., vinegared rice).
-I asked the server to bring proper white rice but she didn’t know the difference.
+I asked the server to bring proper white rice, but she didn’t know the difference.
 Since then, whenever I organize the seminar lunch, I choose a different place.

 Created new website